 In relation to the question on Ethnic and Cultural Background - the information should be supplied as defined by the parent/guardian.
-Schools will only be paid enhanced capitation for pupils who are Members of the Traveller Community if the parents/guardians of that child have given written consent to disclosure that the Ethnic or Cultural Background of that child is Irish Traveller.

 Currently, schools should be obtaining written parental/guardian consent for the identification of pupils who are members of the Traveller Community for the National School Annual Census returns.
-It should be noted that Irish Traveller Representative Organisations are fully supportive of the inclusion of this question.
+It should be noted that Irish Traveller representative organisations are fully supportive of the inclusion of this question.